Harnack estimate for mean curvature flow on the sphere: Harnack estimate and Backwards Convergence

 \subsection{Backwards convergence}

 \begin{lemma} Any weakly convex ancient solution of the mean curvature flow satisfies

 for $t\le 0$ for some $c_0$ depending only on $M_0.$ \end{lemma} \begin{proof} By the strong parabolic maximum principle, any weakly convex ancient solution of the mean curvature flow must become strictly convex, unless it is a non-moving equator.
-By Theorem 11 for strictly convex, ancient solutions we have
+By our Harnack inequality for strictly convex, ancient solutions we have

 Since $\lambda =1$, we get

 Integrating both sides of this inequality against $dt$ on the time interval $[t,0]$ gives

 \end{proof} \begin{lemma} Any weakly convex ancient solution of the mean curvature flow satisfies